 If you are like most people who decide to look into the purchase of a hearing aid, you might have experienced a feeling of sticker shock.

-According to a recent Hearing Review survey, the average price of hearing aids in the U.S. is around $4000 a pair.
-And that price is for mid-range hearing aids, not the cutting edge, top of the line hearing aids some consumers are looking for.
+According to a Hearing Review survey, the average price of hearing aids in the U.S. is around $4,000-$6,000 a pair.

 "It is a substantial part of the price: All the major companies have phenomenal research," said Patricia Kricos, an audiology professor at the University of Florida and president of the American Academy of Audiology.